zwets/gene-paths/README.md

                       +--- contig 4 ---+
      ___ contig 3 ___/                  \___ contig 6 ___

-which of the sequences 2-4-5, 2-4-6, 3-4-5, 3-4-6 are present with certainty
+which of the sequences `2-4-5`, `2-4-6`, `3-4-5`, `3-4-6` are present with
-on the genome (though we know that at least two must be).
+certainty on the genome (though we know that at least two must be).

-Nevertheless, it should be clear that the assembly graph provides a wealth of information that we normally discard by working with just the assembled contigs.
+Nevertheless, for the analysis of localised features such as arrangement of gene cassettes, insertion sites, promoter regions, etc. the assembly graph provides indispensable information.

 This is the motivation for writing `gene-paths` (and yes, the work is still in progress).